Tom101222/Adns-3050-Optical-Sensor/README.md

 Wiring
 The pins used in the program are defined at the top of the header file.
-MOSI -- MOSI
+MOSI -- MOSI,
-MISO -- MISO
+MISO -- MISO,
-SCLK -- SCLK
+SCLK -- SCLK,
 NCS -- 3